jimwise/shared/nondeterminism/README.md

-This directory contains two implementations of choose/fail nondeterministic programming with branch cut, as described in Chapter 22 of Paul Graham's _On Lisp_[1].
+This directory contains three implementations of choose/fail nondeterministic programming with branch cut, as described in Chapter 22 of Paul Graham's _On Lisp_[1].